Dverberg Municipality

 Dverberg is a former municipality in Nordland county, Norway.
 The administrative centre was the village of Dverberg where Dverberg Church is located.
 The municipality existed from 1838 until its dissolution in 1964.

-The municipality encompassed areas on the island of Andøya in what is now Andøy Municipality.
+The municipality encompassed the central areas on the island of Andøya in what is now Andøy Municipality.
 Starting out at about 616 km2 in 1838, it was reduced in size in 1924.
 Upon its dissolution in 1964, the municipality was only 279 km2.

-History
+Prior to its dissolution in 1964, the 279 km2 municipality was the 296th largest by area out of the 689 municipalities in Norway.
+Dverberg Municipality was the 500th most populous municipality in Norway with a population of about 1,681.
+The municipality's population density was 6 PD/km2 and its population had increased by 0.4% over the previous 10-year period.

+General information

-The prestegjeld of Dverberg was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
-It originally covered the whole island of Andøya as well as about 100 km2 on the northeastern tip of the large island of Hinnøya, plus a number of very small surrounding islets.
+The historic prestegjeld of Dverberg was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+It originally included the whole island of Andøya as well as about 100 km2 on the northeastern tip of the large island of Hinnøya, plus a number of very small surrounding islets.

-On 1 January 1924, Dverberg municipality was divided into three.
-The northern part of Dverberg became the new municipality of Andenes (population: 2,213) and the southern part of Dverberg was separated to become the new municipality of Bjørnskinn (population: 1,410).
-This left 1,477 residents in Dverberg which now only covered the central part of the island of Andøya.
+On 1 January 1924, Dverberg Municipality was divided into three.
+The northern part of Dverberg became the new Andenes Municipality (population: 2,213) and the southern part of Dverberg Municipality was separated to become the new Bjørnskinn Municipality (population: 1,410).
+This left 1,477 residents in Dverberg Municipality which now only covered the central part of the island of Andøya.